jwithington/100-days-of-healthing/Participants/jwithington.md

 **What I did**

 - Quiet reading at the end of the night
 - Asked for stuff I needed
 - took night mostly off from chores

 **Reflection**

 Great day overall.
 Had some stress points where I thought of meditation exercises when needing took calm.

 ***

 ### Day 27: 1/29/17 (Sunday)

 **What I did**

+- took the night off from obligations after we got home

+**Reflection**

+as below: i need to update sooner!

+***

+### Day 28: 1/30/17 (Monday)

+**What I did**

+- meditation
+- watched a movie (though i was up late, which is 👎)
+- drank some good tea
+- read some good stuff

+**Reflection**

+I know I did more, but I forgot it!
+Guess I need to write it down sooner next time.
+Last night was a tough one, but taking care of me helped.

+***

+### Day 29: 1/31/17 (Tuesday)

+**What I did**

+- meditation break at work
+- headed home to work for the afternoon so i could travel in sunlight
+- bath! (planned)

 **Reflection**